Accio/accio.github.io/_drafts/2023-11-20-apprenticeship.md

 The system seems to does a great job at higher levels, too.
 Two thirds of youths in Switzerland choose an apprenticeship when they finish the secondary school.
 Both public-sector institutions, such as schools, universities, hospitals, and government, as well as private-sector companies offer apprentice training in more than 200 professions, from *Abdichter* (*caulker*, someone whose expertise is to make an object or a space watertight or airtight by filling or sealing) to *Zimmermann/Zimmerin* (*carpenter*).
 Former CEO of the biggest bank, UBS, the former President of Switzerland, and many other business and political leaders started their career as apprentices.
 The country has one of the lowest youth unemployment rates in the world, with the average rate between 2018 and 2022 at 2.7%.

+## Ten reasons for the success of the apprentice system

 Why is the system so successful?
-Here are some of my observations.
-While not aiming to be comprehensive, hopefully these biased opinions help beginners to learn more about the apprenticeship system in Switzerland.
+Here are ten reasons that I summarize from my observations.
+While not aiming to be either comprehensive or flawless, these speculations and personal opinions hopefully inspire you to explore more about the system, perhaps by participating in it.

-## My observations

 ### 1. The apprenticeship has a long history and evolves with time.